evaera/discord-project-index-generator/README.md

 # Discord Project Index Generator

 Generates a Discord web hook embed of your projects in a server!
+Automatically pulls descriptions and website links from your GitHub repositories.

 ## Instructions